buu-huu/mecy/README.md

 - Intensity (visualized via color and number)
 - Diameter

+You can center the map to Germany or to the selected mesocyclone.

 ### Map Style
 You can customize the map by enabling and disabling the following features:
 - OpenStreetMap style / Google Maps style